KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 The runtime fields above are initialized by the widget itself and should normally not be configured manually in ``widget-config.js``.

+In the current implementation there is built-in filtering for subset lists (``filter`` and ``filterPrivate``), but no separate widget option was found for filtering the dimension list or the hierarchy list themselves.

 TM1 integration
 ~~~~~~~~~~~~~~~